anosatsuk124/SumekamiScript/README.md

 ## Naming

-`SumekamiScript`'s correct spelling is that the first letters of `sumekami` and `script` are capitalized, and no spaces require between them.
+`SumekamiScript`'s correct spelling is that the first letters of `sumekami` and `script` are capitalized, and no spaces required between them.

 ### `sumekami` comes from